 We see masks adorned with bull horns and boar bristles, and death masks with devil figures.

-One strange mask is in fact a thick wooden belt with a horse’s head the size of a football sticking out the front – it symbolizes the Spanish general on his horse, leading the Christian charge against the Moors during the Arab occupation of Spain.
+One strange mask is actually a thick wooden belt.
+It has a horse’s head the size of a football sticking out the front.

-The whole exhibition is a fascinating introduction to the important role that masks play in Mexico’s many native cultures.
+The whole exhibition is a fascinating introduction to the important role that Mexican mask folk art plays in Mexico’s many native cultures.

-About a 15-minute drive away from San Miguel de Allende, you find the Sanctuary of Atotonilco.
+You’ll find the Sanctuary of Atotonilco about a 15-minute drive away from San Miguel de Allende.

-The Church of the Immaculate Conception (Iglesia de la Inmaculada Concepcion) is another of the San Miguel de Allende churches to see.
+The Church of the Immaculate Conception (Iglesia de la Inmaculada Concepcion) is another impressive church to see.

-“Back in the 1700s, the enormously wealthy Canal family’s 16-year-old daughter wanted to be a nun, so she asked the King of Spain if she could build a convent for 72 nuns,” our trolly guide rattles off on our tram tour.
+“Back in the 1700s, the enormously wealthy Canal family had a 16-year-old daughter who wanted to be a nun.
+She asked the King of Spain if she could build a convent for 72 nuns,” our tour guide rattles off.

 Known locally as Las Monjas (The Nuns), the church still operates for the sisters of the convent.

-Created by a private citizens’ initiative, this 67-hectare botanical garden and nature preserve on the town’s outskirts is home to a sprawling array of cacti from around the world.
+Created by a private citizens’ initiative, this 67-hectare botanical garden and nature preserve sits on the town’s outskirts.
+It’s home to a sprawling array of cacti from around the world.

-The man-size, Y-shaped cucharilla, over 300 years old, gets our vote as the most unusual cactus.
+The man-size, Y-shaped cucharilla – which is over 300 years old – gets our vote as the most unusual cactus.